Fair Oak Lodge

-Fair Oak Lodge is a former country house in the village of Fair Oak, Hampshire.
+Fair Oak Lodge, sometimes referred to as Lakesmere House, is a former country house in the village of Fair Oak, Hampshire.
 Much of the original estate has been built upon with modern housing, but the house itself survives and is owned by the Hampshire Christian Education Trust, who operate the King's School from the building.
 The two entrance lodges to the property also still survive as do some of the woodland, ponds and specimen trees that formed part of the estate.